PRIVACY

 You're typing personal stuff into Bramble.
 You should know exactly what happens to it.

-WHAT'S STORED
+WHAT'S STORED ON THE SERVER

-WHAT LEAVES THE SERVER
+WHAT LEAVES YOUR DEVICE

 When you press go, your message is sent to a third-party AI model through OpenRouter.
 That's the part that actually generates a response.
 Your words travel over an encrypted connection (HTTPS), but the model provider does see them in order to process them — there's no way around that with current AI technology.
 We only use paid model providers that are contractually prohibited from storing your messages or using them for training.

-ACCOUNTS
+NO ACCOUNTS

 WHAT WE DON'T DO